Do you have a question about our voice-over recording services?

 When we’re producing a foreign language recording, naturally the sound engineer is unlikely to speak the language in question.
 So we have a ‘listening back’ phase, where the engineer and the voice artist review the recording, and retake for any errors.
 Optionally, we can supply native linguistic directors, to assist with directing the voice talent or to check back the quality of the audio, before we deliver it back to you.

 Usage fees (also sometimes called “buy-out” fees) are an additional fee payable to a voice artist for the use of their voice in TV, Radio, Website, in-flight or Cinema broadcast; Museums, Events, Exhibitions & in-stores; or video game, DVD, Film or a sell-through product.
 Every union has their own guidelines on usage rates.
 Typically we recommend allowing 100% of the voice artist recording fee for usage in your budget, but this is a guideline only and the actual cost is often dependent on the voice talent selected, and exact details of the usage.
 For more information about usage fees, take a look at this blog post.

-Source Connect similarly allows studios to connect across the world, and produce professional audio recordings, but Source Connect uses a broadband internet connection instead.
+Source Connect allows studios to connect across the world, and produce professional audio recordings, using a broadband internet connection.
 This means there are no call charges.

 Assuming you already have a microphone and a PC, you will just need the Source Connect software.

 We first have to review the scripts and the video (if applicable), to determine the recording and post production time required to produce the voice-over project.

 2,000 – 2,500 words of narration (15-20 minutes of audio) WILD (no time constraints)

 1,000 – 1,500 words of narration (10-12 minutes of audio) to STC (strict time constraints)